Sunwood-ai-labs/prompt-pandora/docs/README.en.md

 </h2>

 > **[!IMPORTANT]**
 > Prompt Pandora is a web application developed using the latest AI technology for prompt generation.
-This tool helps create effective prompts, enabling better communication with AI.
+This tool assists in creating effective prompts, enabling better communication with AI.

 ## 🚀 Project Overview

-Prompt Pandora is a web application that takes task descriptions and existing prompts as input and generates detailed system prompts to effectively guide AI models.
-This tool is designed to help developers and AI users easily create high-quality prompts.
+Prompt Pandora is a web application that takes task descriptions or existing prompts as input and generates detailed system prompts to effectively guide AI models.
+This tool is designed to enable developers and AI users to easily create high-quality prompts.

-## ✨ Main Features
+## ✨ Key Features

-1. **Task-based prompt generation:** Automatically generates detailed prompts from task descriptions.
+1. **Task-Based Prompt Generation**: Automatically generates detailed prompts from task descriptions.
-2. **Existing prompt improvement:** Takes existing prompts as input and suggests more effective versions.
+2. **Existing Prompt Improvement**: Takes existing prompts as input and suggests more effective versions.
-3. **User-friendly interface:** Intuitive web interface using Streamlit.
+3. **User-Friendly Interface**: Intuitive web interface using Streamlit.
-4. **AI-driven generation process:** Advanced prompt generation using the Claude 3.5 Sonnet model.
+4. **AI-Driven Generation Process**: Advanced prompt generation using the Claude 3.5 Sonnet model.
-5. **Customizable theme:** UI customization through Streamlit's configuration file.
+5. **Customizable Theme**: UI customization via Streamlit configuration files.

 ## 🛠️ Tech Stack

-- **Frontend:** Streamlit
+- **Frontend**: Streamlit
-- **Backend:** Python
+- **Backend**: Python
-- **AI Model:** Claude 3.5 Sonnet (using litellm)
+- **AI Model**: Claude 3.5 Sonnet (using litellm)
-- **Other:** dotenv (environment variable management)
+- **Other**: dotenv (environment variable management)

 ## 🔧 Setup and Usage